-Stocks mixed as GDP rebounds, Marvell’s blockbuster chip deal
+Stocks mixed as GDP rebounds, oil falls over 5%

 This week has seen $45B in semiconductor M&A.

-Stocks were mixed on more signs the U.S. economy is recovering after third-quarter GDP bounced back by 33.1% and jobless continued to drop.
-A rally could help ease the heavy losses seen on Wednesday.
+Stocks were mixed in early trading on more signs the U.S. economy is recovering after third-quarter GDP bounced back by 33.1% and jobless claims continued to drop.

 Continue Reading Below